Hyperoptic vs Sky Broadband

 offer Offer: WiFi Max just £4/mth + (£5 refundable setup fee for new customers if applicable)

-Sky customers can take the WiFi Max add-on and gain access to an upgraded router, WiFi guarantee, and advanced parental controls tool, and prices start at just £3 extra per month.
+Sky customers can take the WiFi Max add-on and gain access to a WiFi guarantee with up to three Plume WiFi pods and advanced parental controls.
+Prices start at just £4 extra per month.

-Hyperoptic customers can choose the Total WiFi add-on, but the standard router remains and there are no parental controls at all.
+Hyperoptic customers can choose the Total WiFi add-on for an extra £7 per month, but the standard router remains and there are no parental controls at all.
+Customers will also only receive one WiFi booster device, which may not suit larger homes.

 Where Hyperoptic stands out against Sky however is their flexibility with contract length, with customers also able to sign up for 12 months, or even take a 30-day rolling contract.
 Prices increase slightly, but not by an unreasonable amount and there are no large upfront fees.